When skimming a resume, one of the few sections recruiters really pay attention to is your education.

 There are some things that you need to make a choice about in the education section of your resume.
 You need to think about where it goes and how to make it stand out to your prospective employer.
 Always make sure you have the following information listed:

-You can also add extra details if it’s appropriate for your personal situation, such as:
+You can also add extra details if it’s appropriate for your situation, such as:

 When you’re making choices about what to add, keep it honest and think smart.

-Looking at where to add your education on your resume, you need to consider where you’re up to on your career path and what you want your future employer to notice most.
+Looking at where to add your education to your resume, you need to consider where you’re up to on your career path and what you want your future employer to notice most.

 Last of all…

-To make sure you’ve got everything listed that you need and you’re not making any glaring errors, it’s a great idea to use our well structured resume templates.
-Or just start creating your CV using our free resume builder.
+To make sure you’ve got everything listed that you need and you’re not making any glaring errors, it’s a great idea to use our well-structured resume templates.
+Or just start creating your CV using our online resume editor.